-181. While it was trying to sell the Mallinckrodt business and contemplating the spinoff as an alternative, Covidien extracted substantial sums of cash out of Mallinckrodt, purportedly as part of "cash management" and funding arrangements.
-Covidien siphoned \$867 million in a series of transfers and did not provide reasonably equivalent value in exchange ("Cash Transfers").
-For example, (a) in fiscal year 2010, Mallinckrodt transferred a net total of \$505 million in cash to Covidien; (b) in fiscal year 2011, Mallinckrodt transferred a net total of \$258 million in cash to Covidien; and (c) in fiscal year 2012, Mallinckrodt transferred a net total of \$104 million to Covidien.

-182. Covidien extracted the cash at a time when Mallinckrodt was undercapitalized and insolvent and with the intent to keep the funds out of the reach of Opioid Claimants.
+- 254. While Covidien was trying to sell Mallinckrodt and contemplated the spinoff as an alternative, Covidien extracted substantial sums of cash out of Mallinckrodt, purportedly as part of "cash management" and funding arrangements.
+Covidien siphoned \$867 million in a series of transfers from Mallinckrodt and did not provide reasonably equivalent value in exchange ("Cash Transfers").
+For example, (a) in fiscal year 2010, Mallinckrodt transferred a net total of \$505 million in cash to Covidien; (b) in fiscal year 2011, Mallinckrodt transferred a net total of \$258 million in cash to Covidien; and (c) in fiscal year 2012, Mallinckrodt transferred a net total of \$104 million to Covidien. - 255.
+Covidien extracted the cash at a time when Mallinckrodt was undercapitalized and insolvent, and with the intent to keep the funds out of the reach of Opioid Claimants.